DiwasMainali1/Gambit-Guru/README.md

 ## Feedback and Support

 If you have any feedback, suggestions, or encounter any issues while using Gambit Guru, please don't hesitate to reach out.
-You can contact us via email at support@gambitguru.com or open an issue on the GitHub repository.
+You can contact us via email at diwas.mainali1@gmail.com

 We hope you enjoy using Gambit Guru and find it helpful in your chess opening training journey.
 Happy practicing!